kotsky/py-libs/README.md

 To solve this, simply find each appearance of the special word in the string, merge intervals if needed and create new string.

 #### Rotation
-- [String Rotation](https://github.com/kotsky/programming-exercises/blob/master/String/String%20Rotation.py) - Check if string2 contains preffix of string1.
+- [String Rotation](https://github.com/kotsky/programming-exercises/blob/master/String/String%20Rotation.py) - check if string2 contains preffix of string1.
 And then check other letters per origin order.

 #### Palindromes
 Palindrome - a string which reads the same backwards.